chalmerlowe/intro_to_sprinting/class_materials/lesson_01_intro_to_the_workshop.md

 ## TODOs:

-[ ] add internal links to sections within this doc
-[ ] add external links to sections outside this doc
-[ ] add external links to outside resources
-[ ] rewrite this draft: = )
-[ ] clean up the prerequisites
-[ ] add a link to basic commandline tutorial

 Welcome to the **Introduction to Open Source Workshop**.
 Participants are expected to walk away with enough knowledge to be able to participate in a typical open source project.
 The workshop has a mixture of hands-on and lecture/demo, with the focus on hands-on.
 This introduction document outlines general expectations.
 It also includes a section for instructors to orient them on running the workshop and a section for students to help them prep for the workshop.

 # What to expect